 We’ve all been to gatherings where someone, perhaps a family member or friend has been bitten by the multi-level marketing bug.
 You know where they start spruiking the health benefits of the latest pills or potions and try to sell or recruit others to sell.

 It makes everyone uncomfortable because it feels pushy.
 It’s an inappropriate time to be making or receiving a sales pitch.

 Social media is exactly the same.
-Overt selling and constant pitching of offers is generally considered poor behavior on social networks and can result in repelling people from your business rather than attracting them.
+Overt selling and constant pitching of offers is generally considered poor behavior on social networks.
+You’ll only repel people from your business rather than attracting them.

-However, just like a real-life social gathering, social media is a great place to create and extend relationships which can later turn into something commercial if there’s a good fit.
+Just like a real-life social gathering, social media’s a great place to create and extend relationships which can later turn into something commercial if there’s a good fit.

 One of the most valuable things I see in social media is being able to gauge customer emotions toward your business.
 You can also engage with vocal customers who offer either praise or complaints in a public forum.

 It makes prospects and customers feel like they are dealing with humans rather than a faceless corporation.
 Remember people buy from people.